Treat Him Right: Background and content

-Treat Him Right was recorded between May 1969 and April 1971 at the Columbia Recording Studio in Nashville, Tennessee, United States.
+Treat Him Right was recorded between May 1969 and April 1971 at the Columbia Recording Studios in Nashville, Tennessee, United States.
 The album contained 11 tracks.
 The album's tracks had a country soul sound and included covers of R&B songs such as Otis Redding's "I've Been Loving You Too Long (To Stop Now)" and Aretha Franklin's "Do Right Woman, Do Right Man".
 Allmusic's Al Campbell reviewed the double compilation release of Treat Him Right and The Midnight Oil and considered Treat Him Right to not only have an apparent Country-soul sound, but also included "an interesting combination of pop, country, and soul."
 It also featured a cover version of Joe South's "The Games People Play".
 The album's producer, Billy Sherrill wrote two songs for the album: "He'll Never Take the Place of You" and "Playin' Around with Love".
 Treat Him Right was released on an LP album upon its original release in September 1971, with five songs on the A-side of the record and six songs on the B-side of the record.
 The record received three out of five stars by AllMusic.